Configurable Network Computing: Specifications portability

 While copying the object specifications between the different environments within the same system is easy, the code, once developed in any given system, is not easily portable to other systems.
 JD Edwards has developed a built-in process named "Product Packaging" to address this issue, but it's slow, not easy to use, and is limited in a number of ways.
 Because of this, it's mainly used to deliver software updates by Oracle itself, while independent software vendors are mostly using third-party tools like Boomerang.
-Product Packaging supports the export of specifications and E812 and beyond allow for versions to be exported as ZIP files through the actions column in Object Management Workbench.
+Product Packaging supports the export of specifications and E812 and beyond allow for versions to be exported as ZIP files through the action's column in Object Management Workbench.

 Specifications readability

 Object specifications are not easily accessible to retrieve the data from, because they are in a proprietary format.
 A variety of interesting information is therefore hidden from the view.
 Some of this data can be retrieved, interpreted, and displayed by the standard JDE software, but in many cases, this may not be enough, not fast enough, or in the desired format.
 Many third-party software solutions have been developed to fill this gap.